GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 ## Developing your extension {: #development }

 Even though web applications and extensions share the same technologies, the developer experience for creating a Chrome extension is different.
-See [Extension Development Basics](doc-dev-basics) to create a basic Hello World extension and become familiar with the extension development workflow.
+See [Extension Development Basics][doc-dev-basics] to create a basic Hello World extension and become familiar with the extension development workflow.

 ## Choosing your extension features {: #quality }